Economy of Egypt: Early Republican period

-The land reforms of 1952 aimed to weaken the old landowning class and promote industrialization, with Nasser’s government supporting urban workers through labor reforms.
+The land reforms of 1952 aimed to weaken the old landowning class and promote industrialization, with Nasser's government supporting urban workers through labor reforms.
 The nationalization of key industries occurred between 1957 and 1961, alongside increased public sector control.
 While the initial economic results were positive, a crisis emerged by the mid-1960s due to the unsustainable combination of rising consumption and investment.

-By necessity if not by design, the revolutionary regime gave considerably greater priority to economic development than did the monarchy, and the economy has been a central government concern since then.
+By necessity if not by design, the revolutionary regime gave considerably greater priority to economic development than did the monarchy.
 While the economy grew steadily, it sometimes exhibited sharp fluctuations.
 Analysis of economic growth is further complicated by the difficulty in obtaining reliable statistics.
 Growth figures are often disputed, and economists contend that growth estimates may be grossly inaccurate because of the informal economy and workers' remittances, which may contribute as much as one-fourth of GNP.
 According to one estimate, the gross domestic product (GDP), at 1965 constant prices, grew at an annual compound rate of about 4.2 percent between 1955 and 1975.
 This was about 1.7 times larger than the annual population growth rate of 2.5 percent in the same period.

 The period between 1967 and 1974, the final years of Gamal Abdul Nasser's presidency and the early part of Anwar Sadat's, however, were lean years, with growth rates of only about 3.3 percent.
 The slowdown was caused by many factors, including agricultural and industrial stagnation and the costs of the 1967 war.
-Investments, which were a crucial factor for the preceding growth, also nose-dived and recovered only in 1975 after the dramatic 1973 increase in oil prices.
+Investments, which were an important factor for the preceding growth, also nose-dived and recovered only in 1975 after the dramatic 1973 increase in oil prices.

-Anwar Sadat’s Infitah, or "Open Door Policy", introduced in 1974, marked a stark departure from Nasser's approach, shifting Egypt toward closer ties with the Western capitalist market.
-This policy led to the emergence of a new ruling coalition, consisting of technocrats, former landowners, and private-sector entrepreneurs, further solidifying the role of market forces in Egypt's economy.
-The changes introduced under Sadat's era effectively marked a shift towards capitalist development, contrary to the socialist trajectory some had hoped for following Nasser’s reforms.
+Anwar Sadat’s Infitah, or "Open Door Policy", introduced in 1974, marked a stark departure from Nasser's Arab socialism.
+This policy led to the emergence of a new ruling coalition, consisting of technocrats, former landowners, and private-sector entrepreneurs.
+Sadat's changes effectively shifted Egypt towards a capitalist market, contrary to the socialist trajectory some had hoped for following Nasser's reforms.

 Like most countries in the Middle East, Egypt partook of the oil boom and suffered the subsequent slump.
 Available figures suggest that between 1975 and 1980 the GDP (at 1980 prices) grew at an annual rate of more than 11 percent.
-This impressive achievement resulted, not from the contribution of manufacturing or agriculture, but from oil exports, remittances, foreign aid, and grants.
+This came not from manufacturing or agriculture but from oil exports, remittances, foreign aid, and grants.
 From the mid-1980s, GDP growth slowed as a result of the 1985-86 crash in oil prices.
 In the two succeeding years, the GDP grew at no more than an annual rate of 2.9 percent.
 Of concern for the future was the decline of the fixed investment ratio from around 30 percent during most of the 1975-85 decade to 22 percent in 1987.